deepaksingh-thg/subscriptions-system-design-task/SYSTEM_DESIGN_TASK_BRIEF.md

 ---

-### 2. Renewal Processing
+### 2. Recurring Order Generation Processing

-Describe how scheduled renewals are processed from start to finish.
+Describe how scheduled recurring order generations are processed.

 Consider:

-* How renewals are triggered
+* How order generations are triggered
 * Which services participate
 * Synchronous versus asynchronous communication
 * The overall data flow
-* The final outcome of a successful renewal
+* The final outcome of a successful order generation

 ---